RobertOnesim/chatbot/Module-II/README.md

 ##Week 2

 	1. Search about: ontology, YAGO, SUMO
-	2. API: Wolfram, Imdb, Music
+	2. APIs: Wolfram, Imdb, Music
-	3. Integrate the question and answers from Corpus_IA.docx
+	3. Integrate the questions and answers from Corpus_IA.docx
 	4. New route: addQuestionAnswer in a file.aiml
-	5. Update files .aiml
+	5. Update .aiml files
 	6. Define the topic for chatBot

 	Catalina: 1, 2, 3, 4